SofiaIT/PracticalMachineLearning2/assignment1PML.md

 #### Model with an Algorithm based on Random Forests .

 * I subdivided the data set called pml.training3 in a training data set (60% of observations) and in a test dataset (40% of observations).
-I did so in order to reduce the time of calculation because it would not be problems of overfitting with the random forests.

 ```r